Garcia-class frigate

 Garcia-class frigates were United States Navy warships.
 These frigates were originally ocean escorts bearing the hull classification DE until 1975.
 The ships were commissioned between 1964 and 1968 and decommissioned between 1988 and 1990.

 Description

 Frigates fulfill a Protection of Shipping (POS) mission as anti-submarine warfare (ASW) combatants for amphibious expeditionary forces, underway replenishment groups and merchant convoys.

 The Garcia class was a larger version of the Bronstein class.
-The Garcias were followed by the similar Brooke class, which was given guided missile armament.
+The Garcias were accompanied by the similar Brooke class, which replaced the aft gun with a Mark 22 missile launcher.